Erin Faith Allen is a leading authority on the history of the 42nd "Rainbow" Division, including the Liberation of Dachau

 Operation Nordwind, Hitler's last major offensive in the West, launched on New Year's Eve 1944, driving German armor and elite infantry into Alsace.
 Task Force Linden, green soldiers filling the ranks, held a thirty-mile front against forces that had been fighting for years.
 In the villages of Hatten and Rittershoffen, the 242nd Infantry held against tanks and paratroopers.

 The cities came quickly after that.
 Würzburg in four days of house-to-house fighting, the Germans tunneling back through cleared ground to force the Rainbow to take the same buildings twice.
 Schweinfurt.
 Fürth.
-Nuremberg, and finally Munich - the birthplace of the Nazi movement.
+Nuremberg, and eventually Munich - the birthplace of the Nazi movement.

-One day earlier, on April 29, the Rainbow reached Dachau.
+On April 29, the Rainbow reached Dachau.

 “The GIs who liberated the camp looked like gods to us.”